 Special meetings of the members may be called by (1) the president, (2) the board of directors, (3) a majority of the directors, or (4) by the members by a written petition with the printed names, printed physical residential addresses, original signatures, telephone number, and member account number that can be verified by cooperative records signed by at least 10% of the members entitled to vote, accompanied by a clear written statement of the subject matter of the special meeting.
-Any special meeting where a membership vote is to occur, whether requested by the board of directors or by a 10% petition of the membership, shall be accompanied by a clear written statement of the matter to be voted upon.
-The secretary shall give notice of the special meeting as provided in Article II, Section 3, of these bylaws and ballots shall be provided in advance of the special meeting.
+Any special meeting where a membership vote is to occur, whether requested by the board of directors or by a 10% petition of the membership, shall be accompanied by a clear written statement of the special meeting as provided in Article II, Section 3, of these bylaws and ballots shall be provided in advance of the special meeting.
 A quorum shall be based upon ballots submitted by mail or in person.
 The results of the vote shall be ratified at the special meeting.
-A special meeting may be held where no vote is to occur, if a clear statement of the subject matter of the meeting is provided to the membership consistent with the notice provision of Article II.
-A special meeting shall be held in any place and any county served by the cooperative as specified in the notice of the special meeting.
+A special meeting may be held where no vote is to occur, if a clear statement of the subject matter of the meeting shall be held in any place and any county served by the cooperative as specified in the notice of the special meeting.